erwan-rozet/pyxiscience-demo/README.md

 > [!IMPORTANT]
 > The only real page and link is "Tableau de bord"
-> Other link are only display pages with titles
+> Other links are only displaying empty pages with their titles